ChitambarLab/Development-Guide/README.md

 A pull request enables:
 * Collaborators to review your changes.
 * Automated tests to be run before merging.

+To preserve a working and maintainable codebase in the `main` branch, it is important that any merged changes satisfy the following requirements:
+* Performs a new task or modifies existing functionality.
+* Includes tests that ensure bug free operation and correctness of functionality.
+* Includes documenation such that a collaborator can make sense of your work.

 ## Setup